apache/incubator-kie-tools/README.md

 > **NOTE:** We recommend using *LTS* version of Node.js when developing this project.

-##### VSCode Extension
+##### VS Code Extension
-1. After you've successfully built the project following the instructions above, open the `packages/vscode-extension-pack-kogito-kie-editors` folder on VSCode.
-Use a new VSCode window so that the `packages/vscode-extension-pack-kogito-kie-editors` folder shows up as root in the VSCode explorer.
+1. After you've successfully built the project following the instructions above, open the `packages/vscode-extension-pack-kogito-kie-editors` folder on VS Code.
+Use a new VS Code window so that the `packages/vscode-extension-pack-kogito-kie-editors` folder shows up as root in the VS Code explorer.
 2. From there, you can Run the extension or the integration tests by using the `Debug` menu/section.
 You can also use the respective shortcuts (F5 to start debugging, for instance).
+3. **NOTE:** To run the VS Code extension in development mode, you need `webpack` and `webpack-cli` to be globally installed on NPM.
-3. **Remember!** If you make changes to packages other than `packages/vscode-extension-pack-kogito-kie-editors`, you have to manually rebuild them before relaunching the extension on VSCode.
+4. **Remember!** If you make changes to packages other than `packages/vscode-extension-pack-kogito-kie-editors`, you have to manually rebuild them before relaunching the extension on VS Code.

 ##### Chrome Extension
 1. After you've successfully built the project following the instructions above, open the `packages/chrome-extension-pack-kogito-kie-editors` folder on your favourite IDE.
 You can import the entire repo as well if you want to make changes to other packages.